 If your air conditioner is over 15 years old, consider replacing it soon.
 Besides nearing the end of its useful lifetime, newer air conditioners use far less electricity, which means the unit may pay for itself over several years.
+If you're ready to shop, here's what to look for in a new air conditioner.

 Before you start shopping for a new A/C unit, calculate the unit size you need.
 Otherwise, you may spend too much on excess capacity or end up with a unit that has inadequate cooling power.
 Seek help from an air conditioning vendor or use an online calculator yourself.
 Your goal is to find a unit that closely matches your air conditioning requirements based mainly on square footage.
 Factors besides square footage can modify these requirements: